 Any of the above would make great gifts and most won’t break the bank (especially the Opinel).
 If you’re looking for a “first” time pocket knife, go with Opinel No. 6, 7, or 8.

-I could likely keep going but it’s like I said above, I’m not big into gimmicks at all when it comes to barbecue.
+I could likely keep going but I’m not big into gimmicks at all when it comes to barbecue.
 I just want tools that are affordable, reliable, and are long lasting and Victorinox Fibrox knives satisfy these requirements for me.

 In terms of other Cutlery brands though, good examples to research are: